CreasolTech/domoticz_lua_scripts/README.md

 ![alt Show earthquakes alert on Domoticz home automation systems and telegram channel/group](https://images.creasol.it/earthquake_20240520.webp "Show earthquakes alert on Domoticz home automation systems and telegram channel/group")

+## Script that update a virtual P1 meter from an existing general kWh meter measuring grid power

+File *script_device_power2p1.lua* can be used to update a virtual P1 meter (that you have to create by yourself from Setup -> Hardware menu), writing the current power and energy (usage and return).

+This script can be useful to use the Domoticz Energy Dashboard, showing the imported and exported energy from/to grid.

+Just copy this script in *scripts/lua* folder and update the 4 variables at the top of file.

 ***